dartmouth-cs52-18S/workshop-ws-chrome-extension/README.md

 ### Find image elements to replace
 Let's take a moment to understand what we're looking for!
-In the inspector console of the same page you just opened type
+* In the inspector console of the same page you just opened, type
 ```javascript
   let imgs = document.getElementsByTagName('img');
 ```
-Then call ```imgs``` and open the HTMLCollection to view all the images on the page.
+* Then call ```imgs``` and open the HTMLCollection to view all the images on the page.
 ![](readme_images/image_tags.png)

 Expand any image number to view the attributes of the image.
 Scroll down until you see ```src``` (attributes should be alphabetical).
 We will be using the ```img``` tag to find and replace the source of each images with your own pictures!